-The Clean Energy Minerals Reform Act, introduced by Ranking Member Raúl M. Grijalva (D-Ariz.) on May 18, 2023, will modernize and reform the country's 150-year-old hardrock mining law, which has remained virtually unchanged since its enactment.
+The Clean Energy Minerals Reform Act, introduced by Chair Raúl M. Grijalva (D-Ariz.), will modernize and reform the country's 150-year-old hardrock mining law, which has remained virtually unchanged since its enactment.

 Minerals like copper, lithium, and nickel are essential for our clean energy future, but our severely outdated mining law-the Mining Law of 1872-is failing us.
 Mining has caused immeasurable destruction and is the nation's number one source of toxic pollution.
 Our sacred places, wilderness, recreation access, and public health are under constant and serious threat from mining.